Government intimidates Mixe communities with soldiers over Interoceanic Train project

 The '4T' government, which promised to protect Indigenous peoples, is now displacing them to complete a megaproject

 In the Isthmus of Tehuantepec, Mixe communities are facing forced evictions due to the construction of the Interoceanic Corridor project.
 However, numerous residents report that marines and masked civilians violently enter their homes, threatening them to abandon their land.
-They state that marines enter their houses, intimidate them and have caused fear and distrust among the inhabitants.
+They state that the marines enter their houses, intimidating them and have caused fear and distrust among the inhabitants.

 Criminalization and violence against land defenders

-Human rights organizations have documented more than 226 attacks against land defenders in the last three years of Morena government.
+Human rights organizations have documented more than 226 attacks against land defenders in the last three years of the Morena government.
 The documented attacks include threats, harassment, and physical violence, perpetrated by authorities and actors linked to the project.

 The Civil Observation Mission has indicated that the Mixe and Zapotec peoples are the most affected by these attacks.
-The imposition of the megaproject without prior consultation or consent has caused community conflicts and divisions.
+The imposition of the megaproject without prior consultation or consent has caused conflicts and community divisions.
 The lack of dialogue and respect for the private property rights of Indigenous people is a constant in the implementation of the Interoceanic Corridor.

 Broken promises and expropriation of ancestral lands.